The Ending with No End

 Their shared pains – the grief of lost innocence, estranged siblingry and mourning parenthood – all combine.
 It smokes, embers, and ignites, absolving both – their forms untwine.

-Only Time is left, Time and the all-nowing Smile.
+Only Time is left, Time and the all-knowing Smile.

 The Smile is not forced, the Smile knows all… the Smile is sublime.